BUY 3, GET 15% OFF!!!

 • Fill a small bowl with warm water.

-• Add a few drops of mild liquid soap (like dishwashing soap).
+• Add a few drops of mild liquid soap, such as dishwashing soap.

 Step 2: Soak the Jewelry

-• Place the gold-plated item into the soapy water.
+• Place the gold-plated piece into the soapy water.

 • Let it soak for 5–10 minutes to loosen dirt and grime.